 Spotify Phishing Campaign Targeted At Login Credentials

 Researchers from the cybersecurity firm AppRiver have discovered a phishing campaign specifically targeting Spotify users.
-The attack method includes luring the targeted users to click on malicious links via emails.
+The attack method includes an attractive Spotify promotion service to lure the targeted users to click on malicious links via emails.
 Once done, the malicious page asks the victim to enter his/her login credentials that of course are transmitted to the attackers.

 The researchers have explained their discovery of this Spotify phishing campaign in their blog post.
 As explained in their report, the phishing email asked users to click on a given link to confirm their Spotify account in order to remove any restrictions.